tboccuto/form-gen/README.md

 ## Acknowledgments

 Use this space to list resources you find helpful and would like to give credit to.
 I've included a few of my favorites to kick things off!
+This repo was inspired by the forked repo [here](https://github.com/tboccuto/Simple-Flask-Form)

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)